Ohio Government/Constitution Practice Exam 2025 - Free Government and Constitution Practice Questions and Study Guide

 The Ohio Supreme Court

-The Ohio General Assembly
+The General Assembly or through voter initiative

 Get further explanation with Examzify DeepDiveBeta

-The Ohio Commissioner of Education
+The Ohio Secretary of State

 Next Question